socotecio/django-socio-grpc/docs/settings.rst

 ROOT_HANDLERS_HOOK
 ^^^^^^^^^^^^^^^^^^

-This setting points to the `grpc_handlers` function within a specified module, responsible for registering all gRPC handlers for the project's applications.
-Each application has its own handler, which in turn registers the gRPC services it employs.
-As a result, incoming gRPC requests or events trigger the appropriate service using the handlers' map.
+This setting points to the `grpc_handlers` function responsible for registering all gRPC Services for the project's applications.

 This function runs just before the start of the server, making it useful for any other kind of initialization

-See Register services section in the Getting Started documentation to see an example of grpc_handlers method.
+See :ref:`Register services section in the Getting Started documentation<quickstart-register-services>` for quick example of :ref:`Service Registry <services-registry>` for complete understanding and recommandation.

 For a project named "my_project" with the `grpc_handlers` function inside `my_project/handlers.py`, the configuration would be: